WeissD-10/Memo-app/memo-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+WARNING Frontend is pretty ugly and wasn't the focus of the "challenge" but it should give you enough insight

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.